MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

 Because the .NET **System.Diagnostics.Process** class is the foundation for PowerShell processes, it follows some of the conventions used by **System.Diagnostics.Process**.
-One of those conventions is that the process name for an executable never includes the ".exe" at the end of the executable name.
+One of those conventions is that the process name for an executable never includes the `.exe` at the end of the executable name.

 `Get-Process` also accepts multiple values for the Name parameter.